April 18, 2020

 And stare with lidless eyes at dangling meat hooks

-On grey bins where the small crabs stretch their claws.
+And grey bins hold small crabs that stretch their claws.

 Desires, Thomas Hobbes writes, are but motions,